parvizrovshanaliyev/CSharp02/WebApplicationApps/Projects/Blog/Readme.md

 	* Let's Create Our Enum Values named FilterBy and OrderBy
 	  *
 	* Let's Create Our AboutUsPageInfo Class and Our About Page
+	  *
+    * Let's Create Our WebsiteInfo Class and Inject it on Our _Layout *
+	* Let's Create Our Contact Page and EmailSendDto Class
+	* Let's Create Our SmtpSettings Class and Add it on Appsettings.json *
+    * Let's Create Our _MainMenuPartial Page